The Optimal Diet for Mental Health Improvement

 You don’t have to be at the mercy of mood swings and energy crashes.
 Stabilize your moods, increase your energy, and brighten your positivity simply by adjusting what you eat.

-Here are some small changes that will promote mental health:
+Here are some small changes that will promote a good mental health diet:

 - Eat less sugar.